No energy transport without discord: Ordinary and diagonal discords

 where the maximum is taken over all possible measurements on $B$.
-The symmetric discord is the minimum difference between the quantum mutual information and the maximum classical mutual information of the results of measurements made on both $A$ and $B$ \cite{modi}.
+The symmetric discord (or known as WPM discord) is the minimum difference between the quantum mutual information and the maximum classical mutual information of the results of measurements made on both $A$ and $B$ \cite{wpm}.

 Define the diagonal discord $D_{diag}(B\rightarrow A)$ to be the difference between the quantum mutual information and the mutual information given a measurement of $B$ consisting of rank one projectors onto the states of the Schmidt basis: that is, we measure $B$ in the basis with respect to which $\rho_B$ is diagonal.
 (If $\rho_B$ has degenerate eigenvalues we use the basis for the degenerate subspace that minimizes the entropy increase.)
 Clearly, $D_{diag}(B\rightarrow A) \geq D(B\rightarrow A)$.
-Like ordinary discord, diagonal discord is a natural measure of quantum correlation, that quantifies the reduction in mutual information induced by measurement.
-But because we let the state $\rho_B$ define the measurement to be made, diagonal discord is (much) easier to calculate than ordinary discord.
-In addition, as will be seen below, diagonal discord has a natural physical interpretation and can be measured directly by experiment.